-These pumpkin cheesecake bars will make your tastebuds sing.
-They are full of pumpkin flavor and protein with lower sugar thanks to siggi’s pumpkin & spice yogurt
+These gluten free, nut free pumpkin cheesecake bars will make your tastebuds sing and are full of pumpkin flavor and protein with lower sugar thanks to siggi’s pumpkin & spice yogurt.
+This cheesecake bar recipe is an easy, healthy make ahead snack or dessert great for fall, Halloween, and Thanksgiving.

 Disclosure: This post was sponsored by siggi’s.
 All thoughts and opinions are my own.
 These partnerships help make Living Well Kitchen a reality, and I appreciate your support of the brands I love!